php-java/php-java/README.md

   - **LOCAL STORAGE** is showing stacked items on a method.

 ## PHP problems
-- The PHP is cannot calculating big numbers because of PHP is different to the Java.
+- **Problem 1:** The PHP is cannot calculating big numbers because of PHP is different to the Java.
   But the PHPJava use `bcmath` functions and `gmp` functions to a certain extent to cover to calculate.
   The PHPJava return valued is mixed why therefore We recommend to cast to `string` on the PHPJava.

-- The PHPJava cannot cover to Java's types completely because of PHP is different to the Java.
+- **Problem 2:** The PHPJava cannot cover to Java's types completely because of PHP is different to the Java.
   The Java and the PHPJava comparison table is below.

 |Java        |PHPJava         |